iannicholas/19-Text-Editor-IanNicholas/README.md

   ![Demo of JATE text and install.](./assets/idb.PNG)
   ## Installation

   Fork repository then run npm install.
 When install command is finished run npm start.
-Once the server is started navigated to https://murmuring-mountain-15354.herokuapp.com/, you have the choice to install to your computer or not.
+Once the server is started navigate to https://murmuring-mountain-15354.herokuapp.com/, you have the choice to install to your computer or not.

   ## License
   MIT